 First Nation community infrastructure

-Budget 2016 proposes to invest approximately $4 billion to improve First Nations community infrastructure through Indigenous and Northern Affairs Canada's programs, about $3.4 billion of which is provided through the Government of Canada's long-term infrastructure plan Investing in Canada.
-Beginning in 2016-2017, Budget 2016 proposes to invest:
+Budget 2016 announced approximately $4 billion to improve First Nations community infrastructure through Indigenous and Northern Affairs Canada's programs, about $3.4 billion of which is provided through the Government of Canada's long-term infrastructure plan Investing in Canada.
+Beginning in 2016-2017, Budget 2016 will invest: